The Promises and Perils of Artificial Intelligence: Why Human Rights and the Rule of Law Matter

 AI also threatens more than our decision-making processes: AI could replace us.
 Researchers at the University of Oxford estimate that around half of all US jobs may be at risk in upcoming decades, with low-wage occupations being the most vulnerable.
 As a recent Forbes op ed highlighted, one pervasive fear is that AI technologies will “outmaneuver humans out of their game.”

 Despite the risks that AI poses to our legal systems, we have at least two reasons to be hopeful.
 First, stakeholders of all kinds — ranging from government entities, academics to entrepreneurs — have debunked the claim that AI technologies are about to achieve ‘technological singularity’, or even superintelligent General AI.
-In an upcoming Medium article written by myself and fellow Berkman Klein intern Aida Joaquin Acosta, we further challenge the myth that AI has already attained superhuman, wholly autonomous capabilities.
+The notion AI has already attained superhuman, wholly autonomous capabilities can only be seen as a myth.

 Second, in the words of Shalil Shetty, “there is also the possibility of a different world” than one where AI clandestinely controls our behavior or exploits the vulnerable.
 Indeed, initiatives like the Knight Foundation’s Ethics and Governance of Artificial Intelligence Fund and conferences such as the 2016 White House-backed AI Now Symposium all signal a strong interest in — and crucial need for — the development of AI technologies in the public interest.